YofiY/z2zlib-proposal/z2zlib-proposal.md

 ### Production Timeline

-We aim to have a production-ready version of z2zlib within three months from the project's start date.
+I aim to have a production-ready version of z2zlib within three months from the project's start date.
 This timeline includes development, testing, documentation, and the creation of example applications.

 ## Budget & Milestones